►

 time.
 Test the water for Free

-Chlorine, several times a day, to
+Chlorine, several times a

 gauge the requirements of your pool,